 The Relevance metric measures how well the model's responses relate to the given questions, indicating the AI system's comprehension of the input and its ability to generate coherent and suitable outputs.
 A high Relevance score signifies that the generated responses are relevant and suitable.

-Worth a look: Generative Ai Photoshop Increase Quality
+A different take: Generative Ai Photoshop Increase Quality

 The Coherence metric evaluates the ability of a language model to generate output that flows smoothly, reads naturally, and resembles human-like language.
 It assesses the readability and user-friendliness of the model's generated responses in real-world applications.